Franeker: Sports

 Franeker is a regular host of the Frisian draughts competitions.

 Being one of the Frisian cities, Franeker is also on the route of the 200 km Elfstedentocht (Eleven-cities Tour), an endurance skating event held at irregular intervals depending on weather conditions.

-In August 2014, Jeffrey Peereboom, a student from Franeker, introduced an idea of the speed limits for bicycles in order to make biking in the city safer.

 Infrastructure

 Franeker railway station is a station on the NS line between Leeuwarden and Harlingen.
 It also had a station on the North Friesland Railway which was the terminus of a branch from Tzummarum.
 The line opened in October 1903 and closed in October 1933.
 The station building survives.